cert-manager/infrastructure/README.md

 cert-manager container images are pushed to Quay via a robot account which is configured in Google Cloud Build.

-Other projects (e.g. trust-manager, csi-driver, etc) tend to be built locally and pushed using local credentials.
-It's a long-term ambition to change this in all instances.
+Other projects (e.g. trust-manager, csi-driver, etc) use GitHub actions to automatically build their OCI images and push them to quay.io (using scoped quay.io robot credentials available as GH action secrets).

 ### Zoom